How would you describe your job to someone outside the financial industry?

 What’s something you’ve done at Morgan Stanley that you think had real impact?

-Even as a junior, you’re working on transactions that you see on the front page.
+Even as a junior employee, you’re working on transactions that you see on the front page news.
 In my second year, I worked on a transaction in Australia that effectively reshaped the real-estate industry over there.
-And it not only changed the shape of the industry in Australia, the way it was structured, it changed the competitive industry in the US as well, which was pretty cool.
+And it not only changed the shape of the industry in Australia, the way it was structured, it changed the competitive industry in the U.S., as well, which was pretty cool.

 What are your hobbies and interests outside of your work?

 Back in Australia, I worked with a number of different charities and nonprofits—supporting research on children’s cancer, helping incarcerated people assimilate back into society.
 It’s workplace training, work placement, and then it’s broader support for day-to-day things like opening bank accounts, housing, resume-writing.
 Actually supporting the process from the day they leave prison and actually getting to a stage where they can have a sustainable job.
 It’s not just a quick fix.

 I’ve always been really interested in art.
 I did art through all of school.
 I also did a lot of travel when I was a kid throughout Europe.
 I like architecture from the 18th and 17th centuries—it’s amazing that these buildings are still so beautiful.
 My dad is a structural engineer and I think I share a lot of those qualities.
 I was drawn to architecture because I liked the creative element of it, but at the same time, I like the scientific nature of it.
 That’s probably why I like my job, because it allows me to be creative, but still has that scientific base.

 What would you tell a junior or senior in college is your favorite part of working at Morgan Stanley?